sahar-mahmoudi/wikipedia-scraper/README.md

 ## Introduction

 The `WikipediaScraper` class is designed to retrieve leader data from the Country Leaders API and gather additional details from the Wikipedia pages of each leader.
-It provides methods to refresh the API cookie, get a list of supported countries, fetch leaders for a specific country, clean paragraphs, retrieve the first paragraph from Wikipedia, and store the data structure into a JSON file.
+It provides methods to refresh the API cookie, get a list of supported countries, fetch leaders for a specific country, clean paragraphs, retrieve the first paragraph from Wikipedia, and store the data structure into a JSON or CSV file.

 ## Features